nuxt-community/sentry-module/docs/content/en/sentry/options.md

   }
   ```
 - On the browser side the `BrowserTracing` integration is enabled by default and adds automatic instrumentation for monitoring the performance of the application.
 See available [`BrowserTracing` options](https://docs.sentry.io/platforms/javascript/guides/vue/performance/instrumentation/automatic-instrumentation/).
-- On the browser side some additional options for [Tracking Vue components](https://docs.sentry.io/platforms/javascript/guides/vue/features/component-tracking/) can be passed through the `vueOptions` object.
+- On the browser side extra options for [Tracking Vue components](https://docs.sentry.io/platforms/javascript/guides/vue/features/component-tracking/) can be passed through the `vueOptions` object.

 <alert type="info">